orcada-io/guides/website/docs/stake-pool/pxe-boot.md

 console=serial0,115200 console=tty1 root=/dev/nfs nfsroot=192.168.101.2:/volume1/rpi-pxe/relay-node-1.stake-pool.orcada.io,vers=3 rw ip=dhcp elevator=deadline rootwait
 ```

-### Configure the eeprom firmware
+### Configure the EEPROM firmware

-We need to configure the RPi's eeprom firmware to include the PXE boot options.
+We need to configure the RPi's EEPROM firmware to include the PXE boot options.

 Use the following command to identify the latest version of the firmware: